iagoleal/iagoleal.github.io/content/posts/finite-relations-graph.md

 title: Picturing Finite Relations as Graphs
 keywords: [math, theory]
 date: 2023-08-24
+description:
+  A mostly visual post illustrating the graphs for many common kinds of relations.
 ---

 On the previous post about [Algebraic Path Finding](/posts/algebraic-path),